 While Salesforce allocates time and money to many organizations and individuals, it does not offer free licenses to business customers.

 On the other hand, HubSpot continues to use an extensive freemium model with ‘lite’ functionality for up to five users at no charge.
-This pricing model means an extensive try-before-you-buy experience compared to a time-limited free trial.
+This pricing model offers a more extensive try-before-you-buy experience than a time-limited free trial.

-CRM vendor prices constantly change, but as of the last update to this article, HubSpot’s Sales Hub Enterprise edition was $150 per user per month, and Salesforce’s Sales Cloud Enterprise Edition was $165 per user per month.
+CRM vendor pricing changes frequently, but as of the last update to this article, HubSpot’s Sales Hub Enterprise edition was $150 per user per month, and Salesforce’s Sales Cloud Enterprise Edition was $165 per user per month.

 Scope of Product Offerings

-Salesforce’s growth through acquisition strategy means that the company offers a range of products beyond its core CRM platform.
+Salesforce’s growth through acquisitions means it offers a range of products beyond its core CRM platform.
 While product brand names have changed, notable past acquisitions include Slack, Tableau, ExactTarget, Pardot, Demandware, SteelBrick, and Own Company.

 HubSpot has acquired far fewer companies than Salesforce and tends to build all functionality in-house on a single platform.

-A product that HubSpot offers, but Salesforce does not, is a content management system (CMS).
+HubSpot offers a point-and-click content management system (CMS), whereas Salesforce does not.
 Customers can build entire websites on the same platform as the other HubSpot apps they use.

 AI Features